 Alejo is a former high school teacher who graduated with honors from University of California at Berkeley, receiving dual bachelor’s degrees in political science and Chicano Studies.
 He continued his education at the University of California, Davis, School of Law, where he earned his Juris Doctorate (J.D.)., and later Harvard University, where he finished his academic career in 2003 by obtaining his Masters of Education degree (Ed.M) in Administration, Planning and Social Policy.
 He then worked as a graduate research assistant for the Harvard Civil Rights Project under Professors Gary Orfield and Patricia Gandara in Cambridge, Massachusetts.

 After finishing his graduate studies, Alejo began his legal career by championing the rights of working families as a staff attorney for California Rural Legal Assistance (CRLA) in Watsonville where he represented farmworkers, immigrants, women, students and other working families.
-He later worked as a staff attorney the Monterey County Superior Court where he provided free legal assistance to thousands of self-represented litigants in family and civil law, including assisting hundred of victims of domestic violence with obtaining temporary restraining orders.
+He later worked as a staff attorney the Monterey County Superior Court where he provided free legal assistance to thousands of self-represented litigants in family and civil law, including assisting hundreds of victims of domestic violence with obtaining temporary restraining orders.

 Alejo would later pursue politics and served as Mayor and Vice-Mayor of his hometown of Watsonville.
 Alejo was first elected to the Assembly in November 2010 at the age of 36 to represent the 28th Assembly District, which consisted of San Benito, Monterey, Santa Clara and Santa Cruz Counties.
 He became the youngest legislator to represent the Monterey Bay region in Sacramento.
 In November 2012, he was re-elected to the Assembly as the representative of the newly formed 30th Assembly District.

 Alejo rose to serve in top leadership roles at the State Capitol as the Chair of the Assembly Environmental Safety and Toxic Materials (ESTM) Committee, the Chair of the powerful California Latino Legislative Caucus and the Vice-Chair of the Assembly Local Government Committee.
 He also served on the Assembly Budget, Budget Subcommittee #4 (Public Safety), Judiciary, Rules, Governmental Organization, Labor and Employment and Veteran Affairs Committees during his tenure in Sacramento.